-- Write down if you have had similar symptoms in the past, even if you didn't see a doctor.
+- Write down if you have had similar symptoms in the past, even if you didn't see a health care provider.

 - Write down key personal information, including any major stresses or recent life changes.

-- Obtain copies of medical records whenever possible.
-Discharge summaries from the hospital and results from heart tests, as well as summary letters from any previous specialists you've seen can be helpful for your new doctor.
+- Get copies of your medical records whenever possible.
+Discharge information from the hospital and results from heart tests, as well as letters from specialists you've seen can be helpful.

-- Make a list of all medications as well as any vitamins or supplements that you're taking.
+- Make a list of all medications as well as any vitamins or supplements you take, including doses.

-- Keep written track of your weight, and take that record with you so that your doctor can look for any trends.
+- Keep written track of your weight and give that record to your care provider to look for trends.

 - Make a list of the salty foods you eat regularly.
 Mention if you have eaten more of these recently.